-- "2.8.2 If the named Strategic Board member is unable to attend then a substitute may attend on their behalf, in accordance with the following: - a) if the named County Council/Unitary Authority Federated Board member is unable to attend then a substitute Cabinet Member from within the authority may attend.
-In exceptional circumstances (no more than once in a rolling 12-month period and only when no substitute under the standard provisions can be found), a Local Authority representative who is a member of Cabinet of any of the other Local Authorities in the Federated Area may attend as a substitute, with the prior consent of the Strategic Board Chair; - b) if the named Local Authority member from the Federated Board is unable to attend, a substitute can be agreed from the Federated Board who is a Local Authority member; - c) if the named business representative member from the Federated Board is unable to attend, a substitute can be agreed from the Federated Board who is also a business representative; - d) if the Higher Education representative is unable to attend then an alternate senior representative of the University may be identified from a constituent University; - e) if the Further Education representative is unable to attend a Strategic Board meeting then an alternate may be selected from the Skills Advisory Group by the Chair of the group;
+- "2.8.2 If the named Strategic Board member is unable to attend then a substitute may attend on their behalf, in accordance with the following: - a) If the named County Council/Unitary Authority Federated Board member is unable to attend then a substitute Cabinet Member from within the authority may attend.
+In exceptional circumstances (no more than once in a rolling 12-month period and only when no substitute under the standard provisions can be found), a Local Authority representative from a Federated Board that is not a member of the County Council/Unitary Authority Cabinet may attend as a substitute, with the prior consent of the Strategic Board Chair. - b) If the named Local Authority member from the Federated Board is unable to attend, a substitute can be agreed from the Federated Board who is a Local Authority member. - c) If the named business representative member from the Federated Board is unable to attend, a substitute can be agreed from the Federated Board who is also a business representative. - d) If the Higher Education representative is unable to attend then an alternate senior representative of the University may be identified from a constituent University. - e) If the Further Education representative is unable to attend a Strategic Board meeting then an alternate may be selected from the Skills Advisory Group by the Chair of the group.

-- f) If the Social Enterprise representative is unable to attend a Strategic Board meeting then an alternate may be selected from the Social Enterprise Group by the Chair of that group; - g) The SELEP Secretariat (or the lead officer in relation to Federated Board meetings) should be informed of any substitutions at least 24 hours in advance of the Board meeting wherever possible; - h) The substitute Board member must adhere to the SELEP policies in attending the meeting; this includes the Register of Interests Policy.
-The substitute Board member must declare both their interests and the interests of the named Board member, as appropriate, at the beginning of the meeting; - Board Members are required to declare an interest on decisions in line with the SELEP Register of Interests Policy, irrespective of whether or not they are able to attend the meeting at which the decision is to be taken.
+- f) If the Social Enterprise representative is unable to attend a Strategic Board meeting then an alternate may be selected from the Social Enterprise Group by the Chair of that group. - g) The SELEP Secretariat (or the lead officer in relation to Federated Board meetings) should be informed of any substitutions at least 24 hours in advance of the Board meeting wherever possible. - h) The substitute Board member must adhere to the SELEP policies in attending the meeting; this includes the Register of Interests Policy.
+The substitute Board member must declare both their interests and the interests of the named Board member, as appropriate, at the beginning of the meeting. - i) Board Members are required to declare an interest on decisions in line with the SELEP Register of Interests Policy, irrespective of whether or not they are able to attend the meeting at which the decision is to be taken.
 Where a Board member declares a Pecuniary Interest, a substitute member is unable to vote on their behalf." - 2.1.2.
 Agree an amendment of the SELEP Board Recruitment Policy to remove references to substitutes.